crfm/crfmr/README.md

 # crfmR

-THIS IS SPACE IN PROGRESS - so keep calm
+## Preamble

+This space is in its infancy - so keep calm.
+And expect (for now) that it may change.
+The final product will be a set of webpages that (for now) will be hosted at at [this site](http://www.hafro.is/~einarhj/crfmr) - currently incomplete / only in a draft form.

 ## On this space

 The intent of this space if to provide general instructions in the use of R with specific focus on fisheries data that are generally collected in the CRFM region.
 It is in part of Einar Hjörleifsson ([see CRFM press release](http://www.crfm.int/index.php?option=com_k2&view=item&id=544:top-fisheries-data-expert-from-iceland-shares-expertise-with-crfm-countries&Itemid=179)) short term assignment at the CRFM St. Vincent office in the first two months of 2017.

 Upfront and in the spirit reproducability and open source knowledge the source code for all the documents are provided (including the text you are now reading which can be found on this web space as [README.Rmd](https://raw.githubusercontent.com/crfm/crfmr/master/README.Rmd)).
 If you have [RStudio](https://www.rstudio.com) already installed on your computer and some minimal experience in using it you should be able to regenerate the complete html-documents on your local computer from this space.
-If you can not, do not hesitate to send an email to einar.hjorleifsson@gmail.com

 ### Context